-Many people who claim to have a food allergy actually don’t
+Many People Who Claim to Have a Food Allergy Actually Don’t

 Allergic reactions are the immune system’s response to a trigger that is perceived as a threat.
 Regarding food allergies, when some people eat a certain type of food — such as nuts, shellfish, wheat or dairy — it broadcasts an alarm signal to their immune system, provoking reactions that can vary widely between individuals, according to the Centers for Disease Control and Prevention (CDC).

-ABOUT how many people do you know who claim to have food allergies?
+About how many people do you know who claim to have food allergies?
+While some of them might be legitimate, many purported food-allergy claims may be false alarms.